Leadership

 Chair, Department of Family and Community Medicine

-Danielle Martin is the appointed Chair and Professor in the Department of Family and Community Medicine, with cross-appointments at the Munk School of Global Affairs & Public Policy and the Dalla Lana School of Public Health.
+Danielle Martin is Professor and Chair of the Department of Family and Community Medicine, with cross-appointments at the Munk School of Global Affairs & Public Policy and the Dalla Lana School of Public Health.
 She served as the Executive Vice President and Lead Medical Executive at Women's College Hospital and currently sits on the board of directors and chairs the Anti-Black Racism Task Force of the Wellesley Institute.
 She co-founded WIHV, the institute for Health System Solutions and Virtual Care; led the establishment of Women's Virtual, Canada's first virtual hospital; and was medical lead for the hospital's pandemic response.
 Her main academic interests include improving health care quality, equity and access in universal health care systems.

 Professor Deborah O'Connor